Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Introduction

 In our work, we approach the problem of contextual recommendation from an information retrieval (IR) perspective, where POIs can be considered analogous to documents, and the information in the preference history analogous to a query.
 The key advantage of this approach is that it is mainly unsupervised or weakly supervised.
 Unsupervised approaches do not need to rely on training a model with annotated data; instead, to make recommendations they rather try to utilize the inherent semantic associations between latent features of the data itself (e.g. semantically matching the past preferences of users with the POI descriptions in the current context).
 We now highlight the main research challenges in an IR-based approach to contextual recommendation.

-\para{Formulation of Query from User History} First, a major challenge in formulating contextual recommendation from an IR perspective is that, in contrast to the traditional IR setup, there is no notion of an explicitly entered user query.
+\begin{enumerate}[label={},wide, labelwidth=!, labelindent=0pt] \item \emph{Formulation of Query from User History} - First, a major challenge in formulating contextual recommendation from an IR perspective is that, in contrast to the traditional IR setup, there is no notion of an explicitly entered user query \cite{FRLM_ICTIR2019}.
 In this case, the query needs to be automatically formulated from the information available in the user profiles, such as pieces of text describing their preferences and dislikes.
 This query then needs to be effectively \emph{matched} with the information of the POIs (documents) in the current context.

-\para{Lack of Non-location type Contextual Information in the User History} The second major challenge is the inevitable absence of explicit annotation of non-location type context (e.g. trip qualifiers, such as `trip purpose' etc.) in the user preference history.
+\item \emph{Lack of Non-location type Contextual Information in the User History} - The second major challenge is the inevitable absence of explicit annotation of non-location type context (e.g. trip qualifiers, such as `trip purpose' etc.) in the user preference history \cite{FRLMPsi_SIGIR2020, hashemi2016overview}.
 To illustrate this point, consider typical user feedback in a Location Based Social Networks (LBSNs), such as Foursquare\footnote{\url{https://foursquare.com}} or TripAdvisor\footnote{\url{https://tripadvisor.com}}.
 This usually comprises a text review and an explicit rating score (from very bad to very good).
 An important point to note here is that this past information usually does not contain trip qualifier information, i.e. the context in which the POI was visited and rated thereafter.
 Since a user's perception about a POI can be drastically different in changed circumstances, associating a precise context to a preference is useful to model the subtle dependence between the two, e.g. to model the situations that pubs are great for hanging out with friends only when there are no accompanying children, or hiking in the mountains is great only when it is less likely to rain.
 While on the one hand including this precise context as a part of the user feedback could provide additional sources of information, on the other, it is highly likely to reduce the number of users prepared to submit feedback due to the additional effort required to enter this information through a more complex interface.